MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2wpfbrowser.md

 If this is your first time using WebView2, we recommend first following the Getting Started tutorial, which goes over how to create a WebView2 and walks through some basic WebView2 functionality.
 See [Get started with WebView2 in WPF apps](../get-started/wpf.md).

-For more information about events and API Handlers in WebView2, see [WebView2 APR Reference](https://docs.microsoft.com/microsoft-edge/webview2/webview2-api-reference).
+For more information about events and API Handlers in WebView2, see [WebView2 API Reference](/microsoft-edge/webview2/webview2-api-reference).

 <!-- ====================================================================== -->